wolfeidau/gbc/README.md

 # gbc [![GoDoc](https://img.shields.io/badge/godoc-Reference-brightgreen.svg?style=flat)](http://godoc.org/github.com/wolfeidau/gbc)

-This library provides a wrapper for net.Listener which returns a buffered `net.Conn` enabling you to avoid writing another buffered connection wrapper in your service.
+This library provides a wrapper for net.Listener which returns `net.Conn` with buffered preconfigured enabling you to avoid writing another buffered connection wrapper in your service.
+It is also enables layered listeners which can share the same connection buffering system.

 It uses sync.Pool to reuse buffered readers and writers, which are allocated using the default size of `1024`, or the value provided to `WrapListenerSize`.